giovannellilab/Geomosaic/docs/source/tips/suggestions.md

 The second solution is to divide the workflow into two major steps (or two sub-workflows).

 1. In the first step, you should execute a `geomosaic workflow` that has all the modules that you want up to the `mags_retrieval` __included__.
 No more than this.
-2. When all these modules are executed, you can create another `geomosaic workflow` starting from the `mags_retrieval` for all the modules that you want on the Stream Binning-level, such as `mags_orf_prediction`, `mags_tax_annotation` and so on.
+2. When all these modules are executed, you can create another `geomosaic workflow` starting from the `mags_retrieval` (using the corresponding flag `--module_start <modulename>`).
+With this step you can execute all the modules that you want on the Stream Binning-level, such as `mags_orf_prediction`, `mags_tax_annotation` and so on.

 _Why these two steps?_